Blogging old posts can be historic & fun

 Highlights of a Philly public defender intern

 One of my favorite jobs was serving as an intern for the Defender Association of Philadelphia.
-I went to the jails, the courtrooms, and the training rooms to learn how to properly defend persons charged with various crimes.
+I went to the jails, the Courtrooms, and the training rooms to learn how to properly defend persons charged with various crimes.

 Continue reading

-Wallet found & returned synchronistically
+Wallet found & returned by synchronicity

-I felt like a boy scout as I found a young woman’s lost wallet and marched it to the police station while another person walking outdoors helped to notify the owner.
+I felt like a Boy Scout as I found a young woman’s lost wallet and marched it to the police station while another person walking outdoors helped to notify the owner.

-By the time I got to the borough hall building and spoke to a police spokesperson, the woman had called the station and was on the phone the moment I walked into the headquarter’s dispatch center.
+By the time I got to the borough hall building and spoke to a police spokesperson, the woman had called the station and was on the phone the moment I walked into the headquarters’ dispatch center.

 Continue reading